Member Home Contact Us Articles Quizzes Reviews Free Resources The Upswing Pros All Poker Training FAQ Logout

 I wrote a long article about this topic (see: The Ultimate Guide to Big Blind Defense), which I strongly recommend you read if you want to learn more about the proper big blind defense strategy in tournaments.

-(Spoiler alert: It involves a lot of flatting).
+(Spoiler alert: It involves a lot of calling.)

-As a good rule of thumb, especially if you aren’t particularly seasoned, it’s a good idea to flat with hands that have some sort of post-flop playability.
-Hands like 9-7 suited are a no-brainer, but even the weakest suited hands usually profit as flats against late position opens.
+As a good rule of thumb, especially if you aren’t particularly experienced, it’s a good idea to call with hands that have some sort of postflop playability.
+Hands like are no-brainer calls, but even the weakest suited hands usually profit as calls against late position opens.

-If playing this wide of a range makes you uncomfortable, there’s no shame in defending a little less often until you are.
-But at least make sure to never fold a hand like 8-6 suited or Q-T offsuit to a single open.
+If playing this wide of a range makes you uncomfortable, there’s no shame in defending a little less often.
+But at least make sure to never fold a hand like or to a single small raise.

-I personally flat almost any two cards against weak opponents, and not even an open from Fedor Holz could get me to fold Q-7o or 3-2s.
+I personally call almost any two cards against weak opponents, and not even an open from Nick Petrangelo could get me to fold or heads-up.

 Defending the Big Blind Multi-Way

 In a heads-up pot, hitting one pair will often win you the pot.
-For example, K-6 on a flop of 8-6-2 against a button open is basically a monster.
-But imagine that same situation with K-6o in a 4-way pot – it becomes debatable if you can even call a c-bet.
+For example, on a flop of against a button open is a relative monster.
+But imagine that same situation in a 4-way pot – it becomes debatable if you can even call a c-bet!

 Despite the improved pot odds of multi-way pots, you need to be more picky about your defending hands by choosing ones that play well in multi-way pots.

-You should still be calling with basically any suited hand as well as hands like J-T offsuit.
-But you should stay away from hands that don’t flop well, like Q-7 offsuit.
-These hands often end up as weak pairs with little chance of reaching showdown (not what you want in multi-way pots).
+You should still be calling with most suited hands and arguably with hands like J-T offsuit as well.
+But you should stay away from disconnected hands that don’t flop well, like .
+These hands often end up as weak pairs with little chance of reaching showdown (which is not what you want in multi-way pots).

-The correct approach to 3-bet bluffing non-all-in varies based on stack size, so I’ve divided it between tips 3 and 4.
+The correct approach to 3-betting bluffing non-all-in varies based on stack size, so I’ve divided it between tips 3 and 4.

 Poker Tournament, 35BB Effective Stacks